luboganev/luboganev.github.io/_posts/2016-05-15-clean-architecture-pt5.md

 Please notice the _removeObjectGraph(id)_ method, which is used to remove object graphs related to an _Activity_ that is finished.
 In the previous implementation the scoped _ObjectGraph_ was garbage collected each time an _Activity_ was destroyed, but now we have to take care of this ourselves and call this remove method when an _Activity_ is finishing and will not come back.

 #### The new BaseDaggerActivity
-The second important component we need to take in account is the _BaseDaggerActivity_.
+The second important component we need to look at is the _BaseDaggerActivity_.
 It does not contain instance of its scoped ObjectGraph anymore, but calls the methods of the _ObjectGraphHolder_.
-The most important functionality can be found in the snipper below
+The most important functionality can be found in the snippet below

 {% highlight java %}